RuumiDev/RuumiDev/README.md

 ## 🛠 Projects I’m playing with

 - **Arisu** → A helpful (and slightly chaotic) WhatsApp bot with rent tracking, study tools, and anime reactions
-- **Mikira** → My study buddy bot for an innovation project — comes with notes, quizzes, and cozy vibes
+- **Mikira** → A study buddy bot for an innovation project.
+It comes with notes, quizzes, and cozy vibes
-- **Laravel Cert Generator** → Building a certificate generator (my first Laravel project~)
+- **Laravel Cert Generator** → Building a certificate generator

 ---